hjhart/the_rotten_pirate/README.md

 ### Potential TODOS

+* Name parser that will take downloaded files and tidy them up!
 * Can we search for movies on Amazon/Netflix for instant streaming or purchase?
 * Add the ability to organize your files.
 So, drop the subtitles and the other movie files into another directory.
 * Download a single movie rake download "Revenge of the Nerds"